Bchizi/personal-blog/README.md

 * You can also read other peoples blogs , comment on them and even vote for them

-* You can also update or delete your blogs
+* You can also update or delete your blogs.

 ## TECHNOLOGY USED